+Medicaid and SCHIP.
+Medicaid provides health care coverage to low-income families and individuals.
+Each state establishes its own eligibility standards, benefit packages, payment rates and program administration within federal guidelines.
 The State Children's Health Insurance Program is a matching program that provides health care coverage to children not otherwise covered by Medicaid or other insurance programs.
 States have the option of administering the State Children's Health Insurance Program through their Medicaid programs.
-The State Children's Health Insurance Program enrollment reached 4.6 million in 2001, a 38% increase over 2000 enrollment figures.
-The Centers for Medicaid Services data indicates that by fiscal year 2006 total State Children's Health Insurance Program outlays will be \$4.3 billion.

-The state and federal governments jointly finance Medicaid and the State Children's Health Insurance Program through a matching program in which the federal government pays a percentage based on the average per capita income in each state and typically exceeds 50%.
+The state and federal governments jointly finance Medicaid and the State Children's Health Insurance Program through a matching program in which the federal government pays a percentage based on the average per capita income in each state.
+Typically, this percentage match is at least 50%.
 Federal payments for Medicaid have no set dollar ceiling and are only limited by the amount states are willing to spend.
 State and local governments pay the share of Medicaid costs not paid by the federal government.